 Topic Description Implications for Management Proposals 4.4 Physical Environment The majority of the woodland has a Southerly or Westerly aspect but discrete areas and valleys have a range of aspects and some are on relatively flat plateaus.
 Rainfall ranges from 436mm in the Summer to 700mm in the winter.
 The underlying geology is upper Devonian rocks and lower carboniferous rocks.
-Soil type is Upland Brown Earth (1) Gleyed, species currently on site as suitable or very suitable at the present time.
-Using the same tool the 2050 HI model which predicts impact of climate change rates the main species as follows: Suitable / Very Suitable - Scots pine, Douglas fir, Grand fir, Western hemlock, Beech, Sessile oak, Wild cherry, Silver birch,, Aspen, Sweet chestnut.
-None of the main species currently on site sites the choice of species will be site native broadleaves.
+Soil type is Upland Brown Earth (1) Gleyed, Using the same tool the 2050 HI model which predicts impact of climate change rates the main species as follows: Suitable / Very Suitable - Scots pine, Douglas fir, Grand fir, Western hemlock, Beech, Sessile oak, Wild cherry, Silver birch,, Aspen, Sweet chestnut.
+None of the main species currently on site are considered Marginal or unsuitable. sites the choice of species will be site native broadleaves.
 Therefore the favoured approach, in general, will be to allow areas to regenerate naturally and monitor proportions of species components.
-The non ancient woodland areas will be primarily restocked with productive conifer species, but any existing groups or individual broadleaves will be retained if they are stable and safe.
-The exact species choice for coupes beyond the next round of felling interventions will be left open to allow for more accurate 4.5 Landscape Setting and Designations Natural England National Character Area Profile is 151 South Devon.
+The non ancient woodland areas will be primarily restocked with productive conifer species, but any existing groups or individual 4.5 Landscape Setting and Designations Natural England National Character Area Profile is 151 South Devon.
 The Plym Forest Plan area is not within an AONB and does not contain any SSSI.
-South Devon NCA is predominantly a plateau,
+Relevant extracts from the NE NCA: South Devon NCA is predominantly a plateau, dissected by steep valleys and rivers, most rising on the adjoining Dartmoor NCA.
+Creating new accessible, natural greenspaces and links to help integrate new areas of development around Torbay, Plymouth and Newton Abbot Provide a range of natural and cultural benefits through the implementation of the Plymouth area, and Torbay Green Infrastructure Delivery Plans significantly extending woodland north of Plymouth and replanting areas affected by phytophthora, helping to contain and integrate built development in close Forestry Commission Policy for managing Ancient woodland sites meets the required management actions.
+Manage the woodland to deliver economic environmental and social benefits and ensure that future management compliments the local landscape.
+Liaise with Forest Services colleagues and Plymouth City Council to stay informed about Plymouth Green Infrastructure Delivery Plan regarding woodland creation.